bharatsim/.github/profile/README.md

 ## Contributing to BharatSim

-- Write to us at bharatsim@ashoka.edu.in
+- Write to us at bharatsim@ashoka.edu.in.

 #### **Have you managed to fix a bug or add a new feature?**
 - Open a new GitHub pull request if you think your addition is worth being included in the relevant repository.
 If this contribution concerns the documentation, head to the documentation repository.